CenturySturgeon/Esp8266WOL/README.md

 ### NOTES

-This code uses a lot of certificates from different sites to enhance security, you can easily get them using openssl:
+This code uses certificates from the different sites used to enhance security, they're used to verify the identity of the sites used to get or send information to.
+You can easily get certificates from any website using openssl:

 ```
 openssl s_client -connect www.your-site.com:443